-The employee's trade union, if any has been established, would have to be consulted about an employee's termination by termination notice or immediate cancellation of employment (but not in the case of agreement, with some exceptions).
-In specific situations, consent for the termination by notice or immediate cancellation of employment may be required.
+If an employee's trade union has been established, it must be consulted about an employee's termination by notice or immediate cancellation of employment (except in cases of mutual agreement, with some exceptions).
+In specific situations, consent for termination by notice or immediate cancellation of employment may be required.